lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {::boilerplate bcp14+}

 This specification is consistent with the terminology defined in {{RFC9794}}.
+Some relevant definitions from {{RFC9794}} are copied here for easier reading.
 In addition, the following terminology is used throughout this specification:

 **ALGORITHM**:
   The usage of the term "algorithm" within this specification generally refers to any function which has a registered Object Identifier (OID) for use within an ASN.1 AlgorithmIdentifier.

-**APPLICATION BACKWARDS COMPATIBILITY**: The usual definition of backwards compatibility, meaning whether an upgraded and non-upgraded application can successfully establish communication.
+**APPLICATION BACKWARDS COMPATIBILITY**:
+ A property indicating whether an upgraded and non-upgraded application can successfully establish communication.

-**COMPOSITE CRYPTOGRAPHIC ELEMENT**: {{RFC9794}} defines composites as: A
+**COMPOSITE CRYPTOGRAPHIC ELEMENT**: {{RFC9794}} defines composites as:
-          cryptographic element that
-          incorporates multiple component cryptographic elements of the same type in a multi-algorithm scheme.
+    A cryptographic element that incorporates multiple component cryptographic elements of the same type for use in a multi-algorithm scheme, such that the resulting composite cryptographic element is exposed as a singular interface of the same type as the component cryptographic elements.

-**COMPONENT / PRIMITIVE**:
-  The words "component" or "primitive" are used interchangeably to refer to an asymmetric cryptographic algorithm that is used internally within a composite algorithm.
     For example this could be an asymmetric algorithm such as "ML-DSA-65" or "RSASSA-PSS".

 **DER**:
   Distinguished Encoding Rules as defined in [X.690].

 **ECDSA**: The Elliptic Curve Digital Signature Algorithm defined in [FIPS.186-5].

-**EdDSA, Ed25519 and Ed448**: Edwards-curve Digital Signature Algorithm (EdDSA)
-          defined in [RFC8410] with two parameter sets: Ed25519 and Ed448.
+**EdDSA, Ed25519 and Ed448**: Edwards-curve Digital Signature Algorithm (EdDSA) defined in [RFC8410] with two parameter sets: Ed25519 and Ed448.

 **ML-DSA**: The Module-Lattice-Based Digital Signature Standard defined in [FIPS.204].

 **PKI**:
   Public Key Infrastructure, as defined in [RFC5280].

 **POST-QUANTUM TRADITIONAL (PQ/T) HYBRID SCHEME**:
+  {{RFC9794}} defines a PQ/T Hybrid Scheme as:
   A multi-algorithm scheme where at least one component algorithm is a post-quantum algorithm and at least one is a traditional algorithm.

-**PROTOCOL BACKWARDS COMPATIBILITY**: A property whereby a new feature can be added to a protocol without requiring any changes to the protocol's specification and only minimal changes to its implementations (such as adding new identifiers).
+**PROTOCOL BACKWARDS COMPATIBILITY**:
+  A property whereby a new feature can be added to a protocol without requiring any changes to the protocol's specification and only minimal changes to its implementations (such as adding new identifiers).
+  Typically this means that the new feature fits within a defined extension point of the protocol instead of requiring a structural change to the protocol.
   This is notable because many PQ/T Hybrids require modification of the protocol to make it "hybrid aware", whereas this specification presents as a standalone algorithm and thus can take advantage of existing cryptographic agility mechanisms.

 **RSA**: The Rivest-Shamir-Adleman cryptosystem, used in this specification as the RSA-PSS (Probabilistic Signature Scheme) defined in [RFC8017].